 After the Workspace has been deployed, navigate to the NetworkMonitoring(name) resource that you created.
 Validate the settings, then click Solution requires additional configuration.

 2.1: Download the agent setup file

-On the Network Performance Monitor Configuration - TCP Setup page for your resource, in the Install OMS Agents section, click the agent that corresponds to your server's processor and download the setup file.
+Go to the Common Settings tab of the Network Performance Monitor Configuration page for your resource.
+Click the agent that corresponds to your server's processor from the Install OMS Agents section and download the setup file.

 The agent must be installed on a Windows Server (2008 SP1 or later).
 Monitoring of ExpressRoute circuits using Windows Desktop OS and Linux OS is not supported.